haud-ba/XTS_TRANSPORT_LAYER/README.md

 	  requires thought about when the mover is entered into the target station.

-		- 1. parallel stations for a process: example P1 uses XTS_STN[1] to XTS_STN[4]
+		- 1. parallel stations for a process:
+			EXAMPLE:
+			P1 uses XTS_STN[1] to XTS_STN[4]
 			--> The ReleaseDistance of STN[4] shall be shortest, all other stations follow accordingly.
+			EXAMPLE:
 			condition: STN[4].WaitPos > STN[3].WaitPos
 			for n := 3 to 1
 				STN[n].ReleaseDistance :=
 				  STN[4].WaitPos
 				- STN[n].WaitPos
 				+ STN[4].StopPos[furthest pos out]
 				+ STN[4].ReleaseDistance

-		- 2. using stations sparsley:
+		- 2. using stations sparsely:
 			in this case it is easiest to always handshake the stations and use the forwarding command if a station shall be skipped: STATION_MOVER_SEND.

 		- 3. deactivating stations:
 			make sure the queue is empty before deactivating, since the waiting mover will hold up all the others in case of required deactivation while movers are in the queue:
 			- handshake mover with E_STATION_CTRL.STATION_MOVER_SEND to new target station
 			- do not send any new mover to the station in question
 			- disable station
 			- preceeding stations continue workflow with changed ST_STATION_CTRL.iTargetStation

   #### know thyself
 	- all coordinates are modulo values, from station to station only forward, within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
-	  IF move backwards you have to make sure that there is room for it --> distance between WaitPos and WorkPos
+	  IF move backwards you have to make sure that there is room for it --> distance between PosWait and PosStop

 	- station is defined by PosWait, PosStop[], and ReleaseDistance